grimmlab/easyPheno/docs/source/models/localcnn.rst

                 self.model.compile(self.optimizer, loss=self.loss_fn)

-We define attributes and suggest hyperparameters that are relevant for all neural network implementations, e.g. the optimizer to use and learning rate to apply.
+We define attributes and suggest hyperparameters that are relevant for all neural network implementations, e.g. the ``optimizer`` to use and the ``learning_rate`` to apply.
-Some attributes are also set to fixed values, for instance the loss function depending on the detected machine learning task.
+Some attributes are also set to fixed values, for instance the loss function (``self.loss_fn``) depending on the detected machine learning task.
 Furthermore, early stopping is parametrized, which we use as a measure to prevent overfitting.
 With early stopping, the validation loss is monitored and if it does not improve for a certain number of epochs (``self.early_stopping_patience``), the training process is stopped.
-When working with our LCNN implementation, it is important to keep in mind that some relevant code and hyperparameters can also be found in TensorflowModel.
+When working with our LCNN implementation, it is important to keep in mind that some relevant code and hyperparameters can also be found in ``TensorflowModel``.

-The definition of the model itself as well as of some specific hyperparameters and ranges can be found in the `LocalCnn class <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/cnn.py>`_.
+The definition of the LCNN model itself as well as of some specific hyperparameters and ranges can be found in the `LocalCnn class <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/cnn.py>`_.
-In the code block below, we show its ``define_model()``.
+In the code block below, we show its ``define_model()`` method.
 The architecture of our LCNN model starts with a ``LocallyConnected1D`` layer, for which the ``kernel_size`` and ``stride`` are optimized during hyperparameter search.
 This layer is followed by a ``BatchNormalization``, ``Dropout``, ``MaxPool`` and ``Flatten`` layer.
 This output is forwarded to ``n_layers`` of blocks, which include a ``Dense()``, ``BatchNormalization()`` and ``Dropout`` layer.